dd9jn/rfc4880bis/crypto-refresh.md

 - A one-octet number describing the public-key algorithm used.

-- An eight-octet number holding the Key ID of the signing key.
+- Only for V3 packets, an eight-octet number holding the Key ID of the signing key.

+- Only for V5 packets, a thirty-two-octet field holding the fingerprint of the signing key.

 - A one-octet number holding a flag showing whether the signature is nested.
   A zero value indicates that the next packet is another One-Pass Signature packet that describes another signature to be applied to the same message data.